seanpm2001/SDE_MobileServer/OldVersions/README/English/1/README.txt

 ## [Repositories](#Repositories)

-As of 2023, Friday, June 9th, there are `8` repositories that are part of this project.
+As of 2023, Saturday, June 10th, there are `10` repositories that are part of this project.
 They include:

 - [:octocat: `SDE MobileServer (current repository)`](https://github.com/seanpm2001/SDE_MobileServer/) - Home repository
 - [:octocat: `SDE MobileServer Docs`](https://github.com/seanpm2001/SDE_MobileServer_Docs/) - Documentation repository